 - Hairline indicator and ½-degree increments allow for consistently accurate setting

 - Comes with workpiece hold-downs that reduce the chances of kickback accidents

 - Heavy impacts can damage the MDF, though that is typical of these devices

 Get the Powertec crosscut sled miter gauge at Amazon, The Home Depot, or Powertec.

 What to Consider When Choosing the Best Miter Gauge

-The woodworker looking for a good miter gauge is spoiled for choice; but, as with any tool, there are features that ought to be included and others to avoid.
-The following will help pinpoint the key benefits and also highlight the versatility and potential creativity that the best miter gauge can bring to a table saw.
+The woodworker looking for a good miter gauge is spoiled for choice, but, as with any tool, some features ought to be included and others avoided.
+The following will help pinpoint the key benefits and also highlight the versatility and potential creativity that the best miter gauge for table saw use can offer.